Shopping during COVID-19

 - Am I potentially vulnerable, and if so, could I ask someone else

 to shop for me?

 The Government has published a list of people who should stay at home and isolate, or ‘cocoon’, to protect themselves from COVID-19.
-This includes everyone aged 70 years or over, even if they are fit and well, and those deemed highly medically vulnerable to COVID-19.
 If you are advised to cocoon, you must stay at home and make alternative arrangements to get your food and medical supplies.
-From 5 May 2020, if you are cocooning you can leave your home for exercise or for a drive, but you should continue to avoid contact with other people.

 - Do I need to shop today?

-Make an inventory of what items you have at home and plan your meals according to when they go out of date.
-This will help you avoid wasting food and making unnecessary trips to the supermarket.
-It is recommended that, where possible, you limit shopping trips to once a week to reduce your risk of getting the virus or spreading it to others.
+Make a list of what items you have at home and plan your meals according to when they go out of date.
+This will help you avoid making unnecessary trips.

 - Have I planned my shopping?